StevenBlack/vocab/million-dollar-words.md

 ### oxhaft
 Approximately 57 gallons.
-Useful in hyperbolic (see hyperbole) statements such as, "I'd like an oxhaft of double decaf espresso please."

 ### oxymoron
-This word describes a phrase that is internally contradictory.
-We like "jumbo shrimp" and "deposed President-for-Life."
+A phrase that is internally contradictory.

 ### padnag
-Literally, it means an old, slow horse, like a nag, but it's a good word for describing an old piece of well loved but slow office equipment, or a broken- down car that still gets around.
+Something old and slow.

 ### paillette
 A large sequin or spangle, the kind sewn onto evening gowns to make them glitter.
-Now you know what those sparkly things are called!

 ### paladin
-A brave knight or a chivalrous champion; a good word to use for that person you've been hoping will ride in on a white horse and save the day.
+A brave knight or a chivalrous champion.

 ### palaver